saintnever/AutoID_ML/README.md

 The deep learning codes for AutoID project

 ## branch description
-A drawer is placed on a desk.
-The goal is to detect 1. the position of the drawer 2. the status of the drawer

-States : 2 positions with 3 drawer status (close/small open/large open) = 6 states
+6 trials of behavior sequences are performed by 3 participants.

+The sequence are  Swith on Lamp-Open drawer-Open drug bottle-Pick up Cups-Close drug bottle-Close drawer-Open laptop lid for 1 min- Pick up book from shelf and read for 1min-Close book and put it back on the shelf-Close laptop lid-Switch Off Lamp.

+6 BitIDs are deployed seperately on the lamp, drawer, drug bottle, cup, laptop lid, and book.

-Features: Only using data from ceiling Antenna (ANT2).
-Only using the data from the tags on the drawer (8 tags).
-RSSI and PHASE averaged with win=2s and step =0.5s. (full_set_win2_step05.pkl, drawer_utils.py)
+Features: Using data from all 3 Antennas.
+Use data from 49 RFID tags.
+Use BitID tag for automatic lable.
+RSSI and PHASE averaged with win=2s and step =0.5s.
+No interpolation, fill nan with -100(RSSI)/0(Phase).
+(6trials_win2_step05_nointerpolation_multilabel.pkl)

-CNN structure: 2x2Dconv + 1xFC  (drawer_learning.py)
+CNN structure: 3x2Dconv + 1xFC  (learning_models.py)

-Results: 99.3% training accuracy with training set size=84128.
-100% test accuracy with test set size=2630.
+Results: 98.6% training accuracy with training set size=27120.
+99% test accuracy with test set size=679.